JuliaLang/julia/doc/src/devdocs/valgrind.md

 ## Caveats

-Valgrind currently [does not support multiple rounding modes](https://bugs.kde.org/show_bug.cgi?id=136779), so code that adjusts the rounding mode will behave differently, when run under Valgrind.
+Valgrind currently [does not support multiple rounding modes](https://bugs.kde.org/show_bug.cgi?id=136779), so code that adjusts the rounding mode will behave differently when run under Valgrind.

 In general, if after setting `--smc-check=all-non-file` you find that your program behaves differently when run under Valgrind, it may help to pass `--tool=none` to `valgrind` as you investigate further.